Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Introduction

-Along these lines of thought we must remind that, until recently, the determinations of \hz dark matter halo density profiles was impossible: the kinematical measurements lacked of sufficient sensitivity and spatial resolution.
-But, in the last decade, advanced use of integral field units (IFUs) in galaxy surveys has opened the several possibilities of studying the spatially resolved kinematics of high-redshift galaxies.
-For example, surveys with the Multi-Unit Spectroscopic Explorer (MUSE: \citealt{MUSE}), K-band Multi-Object Spectrograph (KMOS: \citealt{sharples_2014}), the Spectrograph for INtegral Field Observations in the Near Infrared (SINFONI: \citealt{SINFONI}), and Atacama Large Millimeter/submillimeter Array (ALMA: \citealt{cox2016}).
-In particular, various resolved studies related to galaxy morphology, rotation curves, and state of inter-stellar medium has remarkably extend our view towards exciting models of galaxy evolution, for details see detailed discussion by \citet{Forster2020} and \citet{Price2021}.
-Moreover, one recent study by \citet{Bouche2021} expands our view towards dark matter cusp to core transformation using nine star-forming galaxies at $z\approx 1$.
-In our (this) work, we focus on detailed mass modelling of rotation curves of $z\sim 1$ star-forming galaxies using a large dataset, in the context of dark matter halo and their redshift evolution.
+In the same vein, we must remind readers that, until recently, the determination of \hz DM halo density profiles was impossible: the kinematical measurements were lacking the sufficient sensitivity and spatial resolution.
+But, in the last decade, advanced use of integral field units (IFUs) in galaxy surveys has opened up possibilities for studying the spatially resolved kinematics of \hz galaxies, for example, surveys with the Multi-Unit Spectroscopic Explorer (MUSE: \citealt{MUSE}), K-band Multi-Object Spectrograph (KMOS: \citealt{sharples_2014}), the Spectrograph for INtegral Field Observations in the Near Infrared (SINFONI: \citealt{SINFONI}), and Atacama Large Millimeter/submillimeter Array (ALMA: \citealt{cox2016}).
+A detailed review by \citet[][references therein]{Forster2020} highlights the main findings of the aforementioned surveys.
+In the context of dynamical studies, \citet{Forster2020} show that in using the resolved kinematics of galaxies at high-$z$, we can now obtain the rotation curves (RCs) of galaxies up to $z\approx 1-2.5$.
+These RCs allow us to probe the baryon and DM content on galactic scales, as well as their distribution.
+In particular, \citet{Genzel2020} dynamically mass modeled the RCs of 41 star-forming galaxies (SFGs), and provided the first piece of evidence of a cored DM profile at high-$z$ (in the majority of the sample).
+Moreover, in a more recent study, \citet{Bouche2021} dynamically mass-modeled the nine $z\approx 1$ SFGs and they show that, similar to the $z\sim 1$ sample of \citet{Genzel2020}, a significant fraction of their sample also shows evidence of a cored DM profile.
+The study of \citet{Bouche2021} also shows that the DM "cored" feature is generally associated with galaxies with low stellar-to-halo mass, while "cusps" are found to be a function of strong star-formation activity.
+They conclude that this suggests feedback-induced core formation in the $\Lambda$CDM scenario.
+Now, in order to extend our understanding of high-$z$ DM halos, in particular the cusp-core transformation, and to develop accurate models of galaxy evolution, we in this work focus on detailed mass modeling of the largest set of the currently available $z\sim 1$ rotation curve of SFGs published and discussed in our previous works \citep{GS21a, GS21b}.